avallecam/serosurvey/README.md

 example("serosvy_unknown_sample_posterior")
 ```

-## Contribute
+## Contributing

 Feel free to fill an issue or contribute with your functions or
 workflows in a pull request.

-Here are two publications with interesting approaches using R:
+Here are a list of publications with interesting approaches using R:

   - Silveira et al. ([2020](#ref-Silveira2020)) in the strategy 3
     analysed the survey accounting for sampling design and test validity